OpenPPL/ppl.nn/.github/ISSUE_TEMPLATE/bug_report.md

 ## minimal code snippets for reproducing these problems(if necessary)

-## models and inputs for reproducing these problems (sends them to openppl.ai@hotmail.com if necessary)
+## models and inputs for reproducing these problems (send them to openppl.ai@hotmail.com if necessary)